Kodemannen/TetrisAI/README.md

 # ReinforcementLearnerForTetris
 Using reinforcement learning to train an AI to play Tetris.
-Plays using a GNOME Tetris clone called Quadrapassel.
+Plays using a GNOME Tetris clone called Quadrapassel..